sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 To resolve any of these combinations, simply add up all the advantages, and then subtract all the disadvantages to arrive at your sum of advantage or disadvantage.
-The maximum is two extra cards, so if the sum is -3, you only flip with two disadvantage cards.
+The maximum is still two extra cards, so if the sum is -3, you only flip with two disadvantage cards.